-To conclude the proof, we use the above information on a basis of minimal vectors to see that $B$, and hence $Q$, is identically zero. \end{proof}
+To conclude the proof, we use the above information on a basis of minimal vectors to see that $B$ is identically zero, and hence $Q$ is as well. \end{proof}

 We begin by proving one direction of Voronoi's theorem.
 This proof is the one given in \cite[\S 39]{GL}, where one can also find a proof of the converse.
-We give the details of this direction because we will need to examine it in detail to derive quantitative estimates, and because it is the only direction we will need.
+We give the details of this direction because we will need to examine it in detail to derive quantitative estimates, and because it is the only direction needed here.

 \begin{theorem}[Voronoi \cite{Vo}] If $\Lambda$ is perfect and eutactic, then it is a strict local maximum for density. \end{theorem}

 \begin{proof} We wish to show that if $\Lambda$ is perturbed slightly (other than simply by scaling and isometries), then $D^{-1/n}M$ must strictly decrease.
 We perturb $S=(s_{i,j})$ by changing it to $(s_{i,j}+\rho t_{i,j})$, where $t_{j,i}=t_{i,j}$ and $\rho>0$ is small.
 We assume $(t_{i,j})$ is not identically zero.
 Let $Q_\rho$ denote the corresponding quadratic form, and let $D_\rho$ be the determinant of the matrix $(s_{i,j}+\rho t_{i,j})$.
 We will show that for any fixed matrix $(t_{i,j})$ not proportional to $S$, if $\rho$ is sufficiently small, then there exists a $k$ such that